automl/CARL/docs/source/environments/environment_families/brax.rst

     :alt: Screenshot of CARLFetch

-Fetch trains a dog to run to a target location.
+Fetch trains a robotic dog to run to a target location.
 The target radius and distance as well as physical properties can be varied via the context features.